Halo Tundra FATBike Wheels

 And this is how the new wheels look like:

-That’s it, folks: our third article on FATBike wheels.
+That's it, folks: our third article on FATBike wheels.
 Today we take a closer look onto Tundra wheels made by UK BMX specialist Halo.
-The Tundra came in from our partner FatBike24* and we’ve place some links to Alex‘ shop below (all marked with „*“).
+The Tundra came in from our partner Alex* and we've place some links to Alex‘ shop below (all marked with „*“).

 The Tundras are a pretty interesting wheelset having awesome strengths but also some weaknesses.
 What this is?
 You'll find it below.
 But before we start, just another reminder on our self-developed „tubelessability ranking“: